Kachina Doll (Helele)

 Arts of the Americas

-Wood, hair, feathers, pigment, fur, cloth, hide, plant fiber
+Wood, pigment, hair, fur, feathers, cotton cloth, hide, plant fiber, silk ribbon

 late 19th century